vitusventure/5thSRD/docs/rules/feats.md

 	**Weather Sensor.** When used as an action, this device predicts weather conditions in a 1-mile radius over the next 4 hours, showing one symbol (clouds, sun/moon, rain, or snow) for each hour.

 ## Wood Elf Magic (UA: Feats for Races)
-**Prerequisite:** Elf (wood)<br>
+**Prerequisite:** Elf (wood)
-You learn the magic of the primeval woods.
+<p>You learn the magic of the primeval woods.
 You learn one druid cantrip of your choice.
 You also learn longstrider and pass without trace, each of which you can cast once without expending a spell slot.
 You regain the ability to cast the spell in this way when you finish a long rest.
-Wisdom is your spellcasting ability for these spells.
+Wisdom is your spellcasting ability for these spells.</p>

 ## Wood Elf Magic (XGE)
-**Prerequisite:** Elf (wood)<br>
+**Prerequisite:** Elf (wood)
-You learn the magic of the primeval woods, which are revered and protected by your people.
+<p>You learn the magic of the primeval woods, which are revered and protected by your people.
 You learn one druid cantrip of your choice.
 You also learn the long strider and pass without trace spells, each of which you can cast once without expending a spell slot.
 You regain the ability to cast these two spells in this way when you finish a long rest.
-Wisdom is your spellcasting ability for all three spells.
+Wisdom is your spellcasting ability for all three spells.</p>